Working Remotely in Spitalfields, London, England

 My Biggest London Travel Tip: AVOID Stansted Airport

-If you have any option, even if it’s a little bit cheaper you have London City, London Gatwick, London Heathrow, London Luton, and London Southend.
-Pick any one of those.
-Stansted is our least favorite airport in all of London, but if you have to go to it beware of the scam with the train to get to the airport from Liverpool station.
+But whatever you do — don’t fly into Stansted!
+It is our least favorite airport in all of London, but if you have to go to it beware of the scam with the train to get to the airport from Liverpool station.
 You have to buy a separate ticket from a separate kiosk, even though it lets you tap in like every other public transportation in the city.
 If you fall into this trap, at the end there will be people on the other side set up to charge each person 70 pounds who failed to know of this.
 It’s a huge scam, and the Stansted airport itself is super dirty and unpleasant.

 Overall Thoughts on Spitalfields, London as a Digital Nomad